ome/openmicroscopy/components/tests/ui/testcases/web/webadmin_login.txt

     Go To                   ${WEBADMIN WELCOME URL}
     Log In As               foo                             secret              ${SERVER_ID}
-    Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login Page Should Contain     Error: Connection not available, please check your user name and password.
+    Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login Page Should Contain     Error: Connection not available, please check your credentials and version compatibility.

     Go To                   ${WEBADMIN WELCOME URL}

+    # Browsers now prevent 'submit' if 'required' fields are empty
-    Log In As               foo                             ${EMPTY}            ${SERVER_ID}
+    # Log In As               foo                             ${EMPTY}            ${SERVER_ID}
-    Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login Page Should Contain     This field is required.
+    # Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login
+    # Page Should Contain     This field is required.

-    Log In As               ${EMPTY}                        secret              ${SERVER_ID}
+    # Log In As               ${EMPTY}                        secret              ${SERVER_ID}
-    Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login Page Should Contain     This field is required.
+    # Page Should Be Open     ${WEBADMIN LOGIN URL}           OMERO.web - Login
+    # Page Should Contain     This field is required.

 Guest Login